 In Detroit, there are going to be fewer voting centers and ballot boxes than in the last election.
 Last year there were 33 total, this year there are 20.
 Some people are concerned about this, including Detroit City Clerk candidate Beverly Kindle-Walker.
-Kindle-Walker said she’s concerned there are fewer boxes this year and she’s particularly worried about Detroit City Council District 4, which includes neighborhoods like East English Village, Morningside, Jefferson Chalmers, because there’s only one voting center in the district, although there is a second one on the northern border between District 3 and 4.
+She said she’s particularly worried about Detroit City Council District 4, which includes neighborhoods like East English Village, Morningside, Jefferson Chalmers, because there’s only one voting center in the district (although there is a second one on the northern border between District 3 and 4).

 There are other ways people can cast their ballots.
 How important are voting centers and drop boxes in the grand scheme of things?

 In late July of 2020, about a week before the primary election, Detroit City Clerk Janice Winfrey touted their importance for voters.